pritam1952/pritam1952/README.md

 ## 🚀 About Me

 🎓 Electrical Engineering undergraduate at **NIT Hamirpur**
-🤖 Passionate about **Artificial Intelligence, Machine Learning, MLOps & Full-Stack AI Systems**
+🤖 Passionate about **Artificial Intelligence, Machine Learning, MLOps **
 🧠 Focused on building **production-grade AI applications** and scalable ML infrastructure
 ⚡ Interested in:
 - Generative AI